alpha-nu/ak.companies/README.md

 docker-compose up -d
 ```

-*On Windows, if you cannot execute `.sh` files, you can rename the file to `.ps` and use powershell instead*

 And that's it, you should have:
 - a react front end at http://localhost:3000
 - a .net core api at http://localhost:5001